haniehm26/Implementation-of-KNN/README.md

 # Implementation-of-KNN
-Implementation of KNN for prediction on given dataset.
+Implementation of KNN for prediction on given dataset using Python.